Precise asymptotics of the spin $+2$ Teukolsky field in the Kerr black hole interior: Introduction

-\begin{rem} We remark the following : \begin{itemize} \item Anticipating some of the notations that will be introduced later on, we actually show the following precise asymptotic behavior near $\ch$ :

-where the constants $Q_{m,2}$ depend on the initial data on $\Sigma_0$ and are generically non-zero, the constants $A_m(r_-)$ are non-zero for $m\neq 0$ (see Remark \ref{rem:apresthm}), $\phi_{-}$ is an angular coordinate that is regular on $\ch$, the functions $Y_{m,2}^{+2}(\cos\theta)$ are the $s=+2$ spin-weighted spherical harmonics, and $r_{mod}\sim\log(r-r_-)$ near $\ch$, see Sections \ref{section:geometry} and \ref{section:spinscalars} for more details. \item The blueshift instability at $\ch$ for $\psihatp$ was first proven recently by Sbierski \cite{sbierski} who showed the blow-up of a weighted $L^2$ norm along a hypersurface transverse to $\ch$.
+where the constants $Q_{m,2}$ depend on the initial data and are generically non-zero, the constants $A_m(r_-)$ are non-zero for $m\neq 0$ (see \eqref{eq:am(r-)}), $\phi_{-}$ is an angular coordinate that is regular on $\ch$, the functions $Y_{m,2}^{+2}(\cos\theta)$ are the spin $+2$ spherical harmonics, and $r_{mod}\sim a\log(r-r_-)$ near $\ch$ (see Sections \ref{section:geometry} and \ref{section:spinscalars} for more details). \end{thm}} \begin{rem} We remark the following : \begin{itemize} \item {Note that on every slice $\{u=cst\}$, we have the exponential blow-up } \item The blueshift instability at $\ch$ for $\psihatp$ was first proven recently by Sbierski \cite{sbierski} who showed the blow-up of a weighted $L^2$ norm along a hypersurface transverse to $\ch$.
 This result suggests a blow-up that is exponential in the Eddington-Finkelstein coordinate $\ubar$, the Cauchy horizon corresponding to $\ubar=+\infty$.
 We prove in this paper a pointwise exponential blow-up, along with an oscillatory behavior, which were both heuristically predicted by Ori \cite{ori}. \item We will use the version of Price's law proven in \cite{pricelaw}.
 It holds true in subextremal Kerr conditionally on the existence of an energy and Morawetz estimate for the Teukolsky equation in the whole subextremal range $|a|<M$, which was recently proven in \cite{TDCSR2, TDCSR1}. \end{itemize}

 \end{rem}